-TransUnion has a bunch of different account types.
+TransUnion has several different account types.
 Be sure to log into the correct type, or else you will see an error page.
-On the bottom right of TransUnion’s credit freeze page, there is a blue “log in here” button that will prompt for credentials for the right account type.
+On the bottom right of TransUnion’s consumer page, there is a yellow “log in here” button that will prompt for credentials for the correct account type.
 Click here for that page: https://www.transunion.com/customer-support/login.
 The login screen where you enter your username and password after clicking “log in here” looks like this screenshot.

-Next, TransUnion asks you to create a PIN number.
 TransUnion does not check whether you are re-using an old PIN or not.
-If you only ever plan to freeze and unfreeze your credit online, the PIN is actually useless to you.
-It is only used for unfreezing your credit by calling TransUnion’s credit freeze hotline, which is much slower that using the online method.
+The PIN is useless if you only plan to freeze and unfreeze your credit online.
+It is only used to unfreeze your credit by calling TransUnion’s credit freeze hotline, which is much slower than the online method.

-It’s a good idea to keep track of your PIN, even if you never have any intention of toggling your freeze by calling TransUnion.
+It’s a good idea to keep track of your PIN, even if you never intend to toggle your freeze by calling TransUnion.

 Whenever you want to use your credit in the future, use our guides to unfreeze your credit.
 The best protection you can get is to temporarily lift your credit freeze when you apply for a new account.

 People may choose to freeze their credit with TransUnion for many reasons.
 A credit freeze is an effective way to prevent unauthorized access to your credit report.
 By freezing your credit, you control who can access your credit information and when.
 Here are some common reasons why you may want to consider freezing your credit with TransUnion:

 - To prevent identity theft: Freezing your credit is one of the most effective ways to prevent identity theft.
 It stops thieves from opening new accounts in your name.